curioussavage/journal/README.md

 ## Installation

+You can find the latest release [here](https://github.com/curioussavage/journal/releases).

+Only linux is supported right now since that is the OS I use and test on.

 journal is written in [Nim](https://nim-lang.org/).
 The program has no dependencies outside of the standard library so all you need is the compiler to build from source.